Fortacin in a Nutshell

-Good question.
+This is a good question and the answer depends mainly on what type of condoms you have.
 Some condoms and barrier contraceptives made of polyurethane might be affected by the spray, and could deteriorate whilst using them, making them less effective.

 If you want to wear a condom whilst using Fortacin, you should check the ingredients and base of each brand to decide which one is best for you.
 The PIL only states that polyurethane-based condoms may be affected, so others should be safe to use.